1agentilperret/computerscience20/docs/_sources/Python/Overview/QuickOverview.rst.txt

 ``for`` loop
 ------------

-When we knew the exact number of iterations required in Reeborg, we used the ``repeat`` command.
+When we knew the exact nombre of iterations required in Reeborg, we used the ``repeat`` command.
 That command was not part of regular Python -- it was added to keep Reeborg coding as simple as possible.
 Although I won't explain all the details about it yet, I will introduce you to the Python version of a repeat loop.
-If we want something to repeat 10 times, we could do the following: (after running the code, change the ``10`` to some other number and try it again)
+If we want something to repeat 10 times, we could do the following: (after running the code, change the ``10`` to some other nombre and try it again)

 .. activecode:: for_loop_intro_1
     :nocodelens: